johnwcowan/r7rs-work/CombinatorsCowan.md

 If there is no such entry in *thunk-alist*, invokes *else-thunk* and returns what it returns.

 `(lazy-and-procedure `*thunk* ...`)`

+The thunks are invoked from left to right, and if any thunk returns false, then `#f` is returned.
+Any remaining thunks are not invoked.
+If all the thunks return true
+values, the values of the last thunk are returned.
+If there are no thunks, then `#t` is returned.

 `(eager-and-procedure `*thunk* ...`)`

-Invokes each *thunk* in the order given.
-The `lazy` version returns false immediately if any of the thunks return false, whereas the `eager` version always invokes all the thunks.
-If the last thunk is evaluated, its value is returned.
-Returns `#t` if there are no thunks.
+All the thunks are invoked from left to right.
+If any thunk returns false, then `#f` is returned.
+If all the thunks return true values, the value of the last thunk are returned.
+If there are no thunks, then `#t` is returned.

 `(lazy-or-procedure `*thunk* ...`)`

+The thunks are invoked from left to right, and the first true value is returned.
+Any remaining thunks are not invoked.
+If all thunks return
+`#f` or if there are no thunks, then `#f` is returned.

 `(eager-or-procedure `*thunk* ...`)`

-Invokes each *thunk* in the order given.
-The `lazy` version returns the value of a thunk immediately if the thunk returns false, whereas the `eager` version always invokes all the thunks.
-If the last thunk is evaluated, its value is returned.
+All the thunks are invoked from left to right, and then the first true value is returned.
+If all thunks return
-Returns `#f` if there are no thunks.
+`#f` or if there are no thunks, then `#f` is returned.

 `(loop-procedure `*thunk*`)`